ZIP Full-Flat Experience with ZIPAIR – Tokyo, Japan to Houston, Texas

 Lots of leg room and I could stretch my legs.

-Plenty of storage bins and space to store my laptop, mobile devices, headphones, other personal items.
+Plenty of storage bins and space to store my laptop, mobile devices, headphones and other personal items.

 There was no TV screen which is a norm on all ZIPAIR planes.